 Clarity, not simplicity

-GD is hardly ever about making something simple.
-GD is about making things clearer.
+Effective Graphic Design is rarely about making something simple.
+Graphic Design is about making a message clearer.
 One way to achieve clarity is often to make it simpler.
 But simplicity is not the the objective, clarity is.
 Clarity can be achieved by improving many elements: contrast, color, placement, size, etc.